Triangle processes on graphs with given degree sequence: Introduction

+The \emph{triangle switch Markov chain}, which we abbreviate as ``\ds\ chain'', was introduced in~\cite{CDG19} to explore ways to generate regular random graphs with more triangles than would appear under the uniform distribution.
+See Section~\ref{sec:chain} below for the relevant definitions.
+Transitions of the \ds\ chain are precisely those switches which change the set of triangles in the graph; several options for the transition probabilities were proposed in~\cite{CDG19}.
+These transition probabilities were designed to encourage the formation of more triangles in fewer steps, compared with the standard switch chain.
+One variant was shown to produce $\Omega(n)$ triangles in $O(n)$ steps of the chain~\cite[Theorem~2]{CDG19}, though it is not known whether that variant of the chain is close to stationarity after $O(n)$ steps.

-We investigate the \emph{triangle switch Markov chain}, which we abbreviate as ``\ds\ chain''.
-The \ds\ chain was introduced in~\cite{CDG19} to generate regular random graphs with more triangles than would appear under the uniform distribution.
-See section~\ref{sec:chain} below for the relevant definitions.
-The chain was proved to be ergodic for 3-regular graphs, and a variant was shown to produce $\Omega(n)$ triangles in $O(n)$ steps of the chain.
-The proof of ergodicity involved finding a sequence of transitions of the chain (\ds es) which transform any 3-regular graph into disjoint copies of $K_4$ together with a disjoint 6-vertex graph, and then showing that any such graph can be transformed into another using \ds es.
+The \ds\ chain was proved to be irreducible for 3-regular graphs (note, irreducibility depends only on the set of transitions with positive probability, and not the values of the transition probabilities).
+The proof of irreducibility involved finding a sequence of transitions of the chain (\ds es) which transform any 3-regular graph into disjoint copies of $K_4$ together with a disjoint 6-vertex graph, and then showing that any such graph can be transformed into another using \ds es.
 This proof is not well suited to standard methods for proving rapid mixing of the chain.
 A further obstacle is that some of the variants studied in~\cite{CDG19} do not seem to be time-reversible, a requirement for most approaches to proving rapid mixing.

-The proof of ergodicity in~\cite{CDG19} was extended in~\cite{CDG21} to $d$-regular graphs, for any $d$.
+The proof of irreducibility in~\cite{CDG19} was extended in~\cite{CDG21} to $d$-regular graphs, for any $d$.
 The proof involved finding a sequence of \ds es which transform any $d$-regular graph into disjoint copies of $K_{d+1}$ together with a disjoint graph, called a ``fragment'', with at most $2d$ vertices; then showing that any such graph can be transformed into another using \ds es.
-This required a different approach to proving ergodicity of the fragments, by showing that any step of the flip chain of~\cite{MS} can be simulated by at most three \ds es.
+This required a different approach to proving irreducibility of the fragments, by showing that any step of the flip chain of~\cite{MS} can be simulated by at most three \ds es.

-In this paper we extend and generalise the result of~\cite{CDG19} by showing that any step of the switch chain~\cite{CDG07} can be simulated by at most five \ds es.
+Our second result (Theorem~\ref{thm:irreducible}) extends and generalises the result of~\cite{CDG19} by showing that any step of the switch chain~\cite{CDG07} can be simulated by at most five \ds es.
 Moreover this holds for all graphs with a given degree sequence such that the minimum degree is at least~3.
-We prove this in section~\ref{sec:irreducible}.